ChaseTheCoder/visit-chicago/README.md

 ### Next Actions

 Continue adding developing UI to make it look more modern.
 Adding more routes to build complexity of the app.
+Finally, make respososive.
+It is not mobile friendly becuase I was building to learn Vue.js, not style.

 ## Contributers
 Chase Sheaff